 When I set out with my home garden plans, I envisioned strolling through my land (keep in mind, my backyard is about 20 square feet), with giant baskets of zucchinis, and peas and beans.
 I would have more tomatoes than we could possibly consume and I would come to be known as that wild garden lady on the street with a box out front offering up my overflow of produce.
 In my imagination, my backyard was the equivalent of Mary Poppins’ bag where I could pull out far more than could reasonably fit.

-This summer has been marked by many peaceful evenings after I put my son to sleep, trimming back my tomatoes and tying them up to the supports.
+This summer has been marked by many precious moments with my son, as we go through our small garden picking what’s ripe, trimming back the tomatoes and tying them up to the supports, and watering when it’s needed.
 I added poles to support my beans and peppers.
 I played roulette with the local wildlife – seeing how long I could keep my tomatoes on the vines for optimal ripeness and still harvest them before a squirrel could get them.
-I harvested a bunch of zucchinis from our potted plant before it was clear they were suffering.
-I tried transplanting them mid-summer to the ground but the move was more than their sensitive selves could handle.
+I harvested a bunch of massive zucchinis that seem to explode overnight.

 I have managed to fill bowls and bellies with a variety of salad greens on a nearly daily basis.
 We’ve snacked on the snap peas and grown enough beans to add to salads, but not enough to have as their own dish.